tinobragaa/eire-settlers/TESTING.md

 | As a user, I can view and use the web app on all screen sizes so that I can change my device and access the app. | ![screenshot](/docs/features/desktop-mobile-design.jpg) |
 | As a user, I would like a responsive navigation menu so that I can easily navigate from any device. | ![screenshot](/docs/features/desktop-mobile-navbar.jpg) |

-The following are user stories I wasn't able to implement and have labeled as Future Release in my [Kanban Board](https://github.com/users/tinobragaa/projects/3/views/1).
+The following are user stories I wasn't able to implement and have been set as Future Release on the [Kanban Board](https://github.com/users/tinobragaa/projects/3/views/1).

 <details>
 <summary>Future Release Issues</summary>